For over 60 years, FIGO has collaborated with the world's top health bodies to work towards the improvement of women's health globally.

 This week we shared our statement on the Director-General's report on Primary Health Care towards Universal Health Coverage:

-The International Federation of Obstetrics and Gynecologists is pleased to see the reaffirmed commitment to Primary Health Care being the fundamental right of every human being.
+FIGO (The International Federation of Obstetrics and Gynecologists) is pleased to see the reaffirmed commitment to Primary Health Care being the fundamental right of every human being.

 We are especially pleased to see your ambition to mobilise health professionals to deal effectively with the current and future challenges to health and to take joint actions to build stronger and sustainable primary health care towards achieving universal health coverage.